ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Friday Night</h3>A chance of showers and thunderstorms before 7pm, then showers and thunderstorms likely.
 Partly cloudy, with a low around
-         63. Southwest wind 6 to 12 mph, with gusts as high as 22 mph.<br></div>
+         63. Southwest wind 6 to 12 mph, with gusts as high as 22 mph.
+Chance of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">